Economic effects of Hurricane Katrina: Oil production

 Sign showing gas prices in front of Sheetz in Mount Jackson, Virginia, on August 31, 2005, just as Hurricane Katrina began to make its mark on the price of gasoline.
 Prices had risen thirty cents since the previous day, and would rise an additional twenty cents before the day was over.

-The storm interrupted oil production, importation, and refining in the Gulf eden, thus having a major effect on fuel prices.
+The storm interrupted oil production, importation, and refining in the Gulf of Aden, thus having a major effect on fuel prices.
 Before the storm, one-tenth of all the crude oil consumed in the United States and almost half of the gasoline produced in the country came from refineries in the states along the Gulf's shores.
 An additional 24% of the natural gas supply is extracted or imported in the region.
 Furthermore, the nation's Strategic Petroleum Reserve is also stored in this region.

 Power outages in the wake of Katrina have also caused distribution problems for oil and natural gas.
 Pipelines which move petroleum products from places like Houston to areas of the east coast have had their flows interrupted because power outages shut down the pumps that kept materials flowing.
 Dick Cheney personally called the manager of the Southern Pines Electric Power Association on the night of August 30 and again the next morning and ordered him to divert power crews to substations in nearby Collins that were essential to the operation of the Colonial Pipeline, which carries gasoline and diesel fuel from Texas to the Northeast.

 At least twenty offshore oil platforms were missing, sunk, or had gone adrift, according to the United States Coast Guard.
 One oil rig, in dock for repairs before the storm, broke loose and hit the Cochrane/Africatown USA road bridge over the Mobile River in Mobile, Alabama.
 Two others went adrift in the Gulf of Mexico, but they were recovered.
 One platform, originally located 12 mi (20 km) off the Louisiana coast, has washed up onshore at Dauphin Island, Alabama.
 Shell Oil Company's MARS platform, producing around 147000 oilbbl per day, was also severely damaged.

 At 7:03 a.m.
 CDT on August 29, Ted Falgout, Port Director of Port Fourchon, Louisiana, a key oil and gas hub 60 mi (100 km) south of New Orleans on the Gulf of Mexico, reported that the port had taken a direct hit from the hurricane.
 The port services approximately 16% of the nation's supply of crude oil and natural gas.
 According to Falgout, Hurricane Katrina, "will impact oil and gas infrastructure, not just short term but long term as well.
 The impact of the storm — the Gulf is shut down; all of the area of the storm is shut down; a half billion dollars a day of oil and gas is unavailable."